altaga/Shock-Protector/README.md

             }
         }

-Todos los detalles estan comentados en el codigo "nRF Software/cpuapp/main.c"
+All the details can be found in the code at "nRF Software/cpuapp/main.c"

 # RPi Gateway Setup:

-Para evitar el tener que tener un celular constantemente utilizando la nRF Cloud Gateway, decidi instalar un sistama operativo de Android en una RPi 4, con el fin de que sirviera como Gateway constante.
+To avoid having to have a cell phone constantly using the nRF Cloud Gateway, I decided to install an Android operating system on a RPi 4, in order to serve as a constant Gateway.

 RPi Android OS: OmniROM
 https://omnirom.org/